 Click for Dave's full bio and a complete list of his publications.

 Jennifer Law is a seasoned researcher of trends, disruptive strategies, and Jobs to be Done thinking.
 At New Markets, she has led projects across a wide range of industries, particularly those rocked by disruption--such as education, publishing, IT, consumer goods, and financial services.
-She is also co-author, with Steve Wunker, of New Markets’ forthcoming innovation book to be published by HarperCollins in August 2018.
+She is also co-author, with Stephen Wunker, of Costovation: Innovation That Gives Your Customers Exactly What They Want--And Nothing More (HarperCollins, August 2018), which was recognized by The Globe and Mail as one of the ten best business books of 2018, among several other awards.

 Jennifer came to New Markets with a background in education.
 After teaching in Denmark, she was funded by a Fulbright grant from the U.S. State Department to teach in South Korea and research comparative international education.
 Jennifer was also a publicist at Stanford University Press, where she handled over 60 books.